georgealton/rain/docs/rain_pkg.md

                                Do not specify this property if you supply BucketProperty and KeyProperty.
                                The default Format is "Uri".
     Extension: <ext>           If specified, Appends .<ext> to the artifact object in S3.
+    Bucket: <bucket>           When specified overrides the default Bucket and uploads to this <bucket> instead
+    BucketOwner: <owner>       Owner of Bucket <bucket>

   !Rain::Module <url>          Supply a URL to a rain module, which is similar to a CloudFormation module,
                                but allows for type inheritance.
 One of the resources in the module yaml file